learn-co-curriculum/phase-4-active-record-validations-readme/README.md

 end
 ```

-We'll cover error handling in controllers in more detail the next lesson.
+We'll cover error handling in controllers in more detail in the next lesson.

 ## Other Built-in Validators